How to Get a No-Credit Home Loan

 - Utility bills that are not included in rent

 - Insurance payments (car, life, health, etc.)

 - School tuition

 - Contributions to a regular savings plan or stock purchase plan

 The specific alternative credit data and the length of time for which you must provide documentation depend on the lender.

 Sources of No-Credit Home Loans

-Other sources for no-credit home loans are smaller, perhaps local, banks or credit unions.
-If you have a personal relationship with a lender, such as a small, hometown bank, they may be willing to do the manual underwriting that is necessary in order to process an alternative data no-credit home loan application.
-If you are a member of a credit union, that is another possible source of a no-credit home loan.
-In 2016, Transunion Credit Reporting Agency said that credit unions held 11% of all home mortgages in the U.S.
+Other sources for no-credit home loans are smaller, local banks or credit unions.
+If you have a personal relationship with a lender, such as a small, hometown bank, it may be willing to do the manual underwriting that is necessary to process an alternative-data, no-credit home loan application.

 The Bottom Line

-If you are credit-invisible and want to obtain a no-credit home loan, it is, unfortunately, possible that you may have to face the fact that you can’t.
+If you are a credit-invisible and want to obtain a no-credit home loan, you may have options.
+However, it's possible that you won't be able to get around a lender's request to see your credit history.
 You may have to wait until you establish credit to obtain a mortgage loan.
-Apply for a simple, basic credit card and keep your balance at 30% below your credit limit.
-After six months, you may have built up enough credit to have a FICO score and then you can apply for a mortgage loan.
+If that's the case, you can apply for a basic credit card, keep your balance below 30% of your total credit limit, and pay it off on time every month.
+After six months, you may have built up enough credit to have a FICO score and apply for a mortgage loan.